venvar1/Multithreading-primenumbersMultithreading-primenumbers/README.md

 # Multithreading-primenumbersMultithreading-primenumbers
-Write a multithreaded program in C that outputs prime numbers.
+3)Write a multithreaded program in C that outputs prime numbers.
 This program should work as follows: The user will run the program and will enter a number on the command line.
 The program will then create a separate thread that outputs all the prime numbers less than or equal to the number entered by the user.

 Code:
-3)

 #include <pthread.h>

 #include <stdio.h>

 #include <stdlib.h>

 void *prime(void *x);

 int main() {

 int x;

 scanf("%d",&x);

 pthread_t tid;

 pthread_attr_t attr;

 printf("Prime Numbers:\n");

 pthread_attr_init(&attr);

 pthread_create(&tid,&attr,prime,&x);

 pthread_join(tid,NULL);

 }

 void *prime(void *x) {

   int i,j,end = *(int *)x;

 for(i = 2; i < end; i++) {

 int ans = 0;

 for(j = 2; j < i; j++) {

          int result = i % j;

 if(result == 0) {

 ans = 1;

 break;

 }

 }

 if(ans == 0) {

 printf("%d\n", i);

 }

     }

  pthread_exit(0);

 }

 In terms of Operating system concept:-
 In this programe i've got created multi thread.